robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 Dependency list
 ===============
-More complex compartment models may depend on other compartment models or on library functions for their model equation.
+Some models may depend on other compartment models or on library functions.
-These dependencies can be specified using the ``dependency_list`` attribute of your compartment model definition.
+These dependencies can be specified using the ``dependency_list`` attribute of the compartment model definition.
 As an example:

 .. code-block:: python

+    from mdt.components_loader import CompartmentModelsLoader

     dependency_list = ('CerfErfi',
                        'MRIConstants',